Ron-Burg/RockPaperScissors/README.md

 # Rock Paper Scissors DApp

 A decentralized application (DApp) that allows users to play Rock Paper Scissors on the blockchain.
-This project consists of a React frontend and a Solidity smart contract.
+This project consists of a React frontend and a Solidity smart contract using a factory pattern.

 ## Prerequisites